anil-sezer/Portfolio/README.md

 1. `Kubernetes:` After setting this bare metal cluster by myself, I learnt that it is called: [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 Nodes are prepared and cluster deployed with a single Ansible command.
 2. `Ansible:` I felt this Kubernetes setup would be incomplete without fully automating nodes.
 Also encourages experimentation since I can reset the lab rapidly if things break beyond repair.
 3. `Docker:` Deployed with Docker images.
-All my images are at [my DockerHub account](https://hub.docker.com/repositories/anilsezer).
+My all public images are at [my DockerHub account](https://hub.docker.com/repositories/anilsezer).
+My private images are in this cluster, at Docker private image registry.
 4. `.Net 9 & Blazor:` This website is written with .Net 9 & Blazor.
 5. `Go:` If writing a cron with just yaml is not practical, I write it with Go.
 For trying out other languages to widen my view.
 6. `PostgreSQL:` Current database.
 I like It's features and like to experiment with it.